WallarooLabs/wally/book/python/writing-your-own-stateful-application.md

 ab.to_stateful(add_votes, AllVotes, "letter state")
 ```

-That is, while the stateless computation constructor `to` took only a computation class as its argument, the stateful computation constructor `to_stateful` takes a computation _function_, as well as a state _class_, along with the name of that state.
+That is, while the stateless computation constructor `to` took only a computation class as its argument, the state computation constructor `to_stateful` takes a state computation _function_, as well as a state _class_, along with the name of that state.

 ### Miscellaneous